makhlaghi/tifaa/README.md

 The sizes of wide field astronomical surveys that are archived online are usually too large (>2Gb) to download completely over the HTTP protocol.
 For that purpose these surveys create tiles over the field and those tiles are available for download.
+Here is an
+example:

+These online
-These online archives also have cutout tools available to cutout a particular section of the field for a specific study.
+archives also have cutout tools available to cutout a particular section of the field for a specific study.
 But in some cases these cutout tools only cut out the region in one tile.
 So if an object